This post may contain affiliate links. Read my whole disclosure here.

 Here are some useful tips that I think could help you plan your trip better and enjoy more the time spent in New York.

 1. Museum tickets can be expensive if you plan to visit a lot of places, so it is more convenient to buy a city pass that includes more attractions at a better price.
-There are several options to choose from, we had the New York city pass and it was very good for us.
+There are several options to choose from, we had the New York City Pass and it was great for us!

 3. If you are from Europe (like we are), you could find it difficult to choose a restaurant that it’s suitable for your kids.
 If your children are no used to eat burgers and other fast food products (or if you just want to choose healthier meals), finding a good restaurant can be challenging.
 We ate at some Italian restaurants where food was more similar to what we were used to and we also ate at California Pizza Kitchen where we found tasty pizza and pasta.